 As a Fourth Year Seminarian in the initial stage of formation, I have experienced being assigned to different apostolate areas: San Vicente, Kalayaan, and Southville 8C in Montalban.
 I have also served in Botocan (one of APC's of PLDM - Parish of the Lord of Divine Mercy) as I have lived there for two months.

 Being assigned to different areas made me realized that there are two kinds of people in the area: those who love you and those who don't care for you.

 THOSE WHO LOVE YOU

 These people are sweet, kind and affectionate.
-They are comfort zone to every seminarian for they are seemed to be inspiring and encourage him to persevere.
+They are the comfort zone to every seminarian for they are deemed to be inspiring and encourage him to persevere.
 I am more connected to these people because I received affections that every person needs.

 THOSE WHO DON’T CARE FOR YOU